Oelin/Shellcodes/index.md

 ### seed

-Commonly, exploits can be greatly limited by small buffers, only 30 bytes or so.
-Seed aims to provide circumvention by downloading and executing arbitarily large payloads while itself remaining small.
-(1)
+Commonly, exploits can be greatly limited by small buffers, only 30 bytes or so. seed attempts to overcome buffer limitations by injecting code into a process' memory offset from the buffer and branching to that location.
+Code to be injected is downloaded via curl specified by a URL.